ku5za/HatCHRy/README.md

 # HatCHRy Interviev Project

+## Usage
+Link to live Web API's endpoint: https://jkuszewskihatchry.azurewebsites.net/
+Use any of the ["CAN", "USA", "MEX", "BLZ", "GTM", "SLV", "HND", "NIC", "CRI", "PAN"] codes to get a response with the shortest avaliable path from the USA to the country with the passed code.

 ## Representation of the map
 ### Map as a graph
 At this stage, I had to decide how I want to represent the map.